IPsec Tunnelling Guide

 [no] local-subnet <ADDRESS/LEN | ADDRESS[ NETMASK]>

-Subnet to expose to other side of VPN tunnel.
+Subnet to expose to the other side of the VPN tunnel.
 Only traffic from this IP range is allowed to enter the tunnel through this gateway, and traffic arriving through the tunnel is only accepted when destined to an address in this range.

 no